Environmental permit application forms

 Regular inspections check that you are complying with the permit conditions.

-Enforcement Policy (PDF/256KB/4 pages) explains how we regulate sites.
+Enforcement Policy (PDF/256KB/4 pages) outlines how we regulate sites.

 Our leaflet 'Regulating Pollution What You Need to Know' has information for employers and employees.
 This is useful for training staff on the reason for and requirements of a permit and explaining their responsibilities.
 Please contact us if you would like a copy.